Ilyes-Jamoussi/Pathfinder/README.md

 ## Overview

-The **PathFinder** Project is designed to navigate a predefined course, detect endpoints and posts, and provide a report of its journey.
+The **AVR Microcontroller Robot – Embedded Systems** Project is designed to navigate a predefined course, detect endpoints and posts, and provide a report of its journey.
 The robot is equipped with various sensors and actuators, including line markers, motors, LEDs, and a sound player, to perform its tasks autonomously.
 The project is implemented using AVR microcontrollers and programmed in C++.

 <div align="center">
     <img alt="Robot" width="400" src="https://github.com/tierChampion/inf1900-projet/blob/master/res/robots.jpg?raw=true">